KacperLewicki/Project_Portfolio_Website/README.md

 - **Frontend** : Developed using React.js, ensuring dynamic and responsive user interfaces.
 - **Styling** : Styled with Tailwind CSS for a sleek, modern, and responsive design.

-## Contact

-Interested in collaborating or learning more about my work?
-Visit the contact section of the site to get in touch.